jpchen/underdash-api/source/index.html.md

 # Introduction

  This is a cross documentation of [lodash](https://lodash.com/) and [underscore.js](http://underscorejs.org/).
-This arose from my need to translate some underscore.js code, and I noticed that there was no place that aggregated the APIs together.
+This arose from my need to translate some underscore.js code, and I noticed that there was no place that aggregated the docs together.
 This does not attempt to prescribe one nor the other as the library of choice, as there is plenty of [discussion](http://stackoverflow.com/questions/13789618/differences-between-lodash-and-underscore) of that already.
 As of the date of writing, this uses lodash [4.17.2](https://www.npmjs.com/package/lodash) and underscore [1.8.3](https://www.npmjs.com/package/underscore).
 Freely use for your own benefit (risk).

 # Table of Contents